awsdocs/amazon-aurora-user-guide/doc_source/USER_PerfInsights.Overview.Engines.md

 |  Amazon Aurora PostgreSQL\-Compatible Edition  |  Performance Insights is supported for all engine versions\.  |  N/A  |  N/A  |

 **Note**
+Aurora Serverless v2 supports Performance Insights for all MySQL\-compatible and PostgreSQL\-compatible versions\.
+We recommend that you set the minimum capacity to at least 2 Aurora capacity units \(ACUs\)\.
 Aurora Serverless v1 doesn't support Performance Insights\.